-Interior Designer vs. Interior Decorator: What’s The Difference?
+Interior Designer Vs. Interior Decorator: What’s the Difference?

-To clear up some of the confusion surrounding the two titles, I want to dive into what differences exist between what an interior decorator does and what an interior designer does.
-I’ll share what makes them different, talk about a few of the similarities they have, and give you a quick checklist so you can determine which design pro you will want to work with.
+The answer is yes!
+Or, perhaps, maybe.
+In general, it comes down to the term they decide to use to describe their firm.
+It depends on how that design expert feels about the services offer and how they work.
+To clear up some of the confusion, I want to dive into the differences between what an interior decorator and interior designer do.
+I’ll share what makes them different and talk about a few of their similarities.
+I’ll give you a quick checklist so you can determine which design pro is best for your design project.

 Do You Need an Interior Decorator or an Interior Designer?

 First, I want to make it clear I don’t get too attached to labels.
 I usually refer to myself as an interior designer, but I definitely don’t bristle when someone calls me an interior decorator.
 I’ve often found the distinction to be a generational one.
 Many in the Old Guard call themselves decorators, while those in the New Generation of design prefer the term designer.

 Technically, they are two separate occupations.
 Depending on your design needs, you may select to work with one or the other.

 Before we jump into what an interior decorator does, let’s talk about what interior decorating is.
 Interior decorating entails the use of decorative details and aesthetics to make preexisting spaces more aesthetically pleasing.
 Interior decorating focuses on design elements like color palettes, furniture, and accessories.
 It doesn’t address exterior elements, architectural features, or how the space functions.

 What Makes an Interior Decorator?

 A decorator is much like a personal stylist.
 They’re hired to create an atmosphere within the home that aligns with their client’s personal style.
 They use paint, fabric, furniture, and accessories to change the visual aesthetic of a space.
 Their clients are homeowners, Realtors, or architects.

 What Training Does an Interior Decorator Need?